60 GHz FMCW Radar Gesture Dataset

 The radar system was configured with an operational frequency range spanning from 58.5 GHz to 62.5 GHz, providing a range resolution of 37.5mm and the ability to resolve targets at a maximum range of 1.2 meters.
 For signal transmission, the radar employed a burst configuration comprising 32 chirps per burst with a frame rate of 33 Hz and a pulse repetition time of 300 µs.

 The gestures were performed by eight individuals in six different locations, with a field view of ±45° and a distance of ≤1 meter from the radar.
 The dataset includes five different gesture types, including Swipe Left, Swipe Right, Swipe Up, Swipe Down, and Push, with an average duration of 0.5 seconds or ten frames per gesture recording.
-The total size of the dataset is 48.1 GB
+The size of the dataset is 48.1 GB and is named fulldata_zipped.zip.

 The indoor locations were a gym, a library, a kitchen, a bedroom, a shared office room, and a closed meeting room.